 |Cold water Fish Only||8 Hours Or Less Daily|

-Yes they can, The blue light helps fish to identify day and night time, because it imitate moonlight in an aquarium.
-So blue light not impact the sleep cycle of fish or plants and do not contribute to algae development.
+Yes they can, The blue light helps fish to identify day and night time because it imitates moonlight in an aquarium.
+So blue light does not impact the sleep cycle of fish or plants and does not contribute to algae development.
 It can be a great addition to any tank.
 Fish are free to swim around or ‘sleep’ at night which is more like a time of rest than a true slumber.

-But you need to keep in mind, even blue light calm your fish and transition them by mimicking moon light the keeping them on for whole night is not good for your fish. because most of the fish require few hours of darkness every day. it is better if you can use a aquarium light timer.
-This way, you can ensure that your aquarium fish get their required dark hours. under normal condition 2 hours of blue light is recommend for fish.
+But you need to keep in mind, that even blue light calms your fish and transitions them by mimicking moonlight keeping them on for the whole night is not good for your fish. because most of the fish require a few hours of darkness every day. it is better if you can use an aquarium light timer.
+This way, you can ensure that your aquarium fish get their required dark hours. under normal conditions, 2 hours of blue light is recommended for fish.